palaeoverse/PaleontologyTaskView/Paleontology.md

 - `r pkg("rgbif")` can query and download biological and paleontological occurrence data from the [Global Biodiversity Information Facility](https://www.gbif.org) (GBIF).
 - `r pkg("ridigbio")` can query and download biological and paleontological specimen record data from [iDigBio](https://www.idigbio.org/).
 - `r pkg("neotoma2")` can query, download, and manipulate data from the [Neotoma Paleoecology Database](https://www.neotomadb.org/), which specializes in fossil data holdings at timescales covering the last several decades to the last several million years.
+- `r pkg("sepkoski")` contains data on the stratigraphic ranges of fossil marine animal genera from Sepkoski's (2002) published compendium.
-- `r pkg("folio")` contains datasets for teaching quantitative approaches and modeling in archaeology and paleontology
+- `r pkg("folio")` contains datasets for teaching quantitative approaches and modeling in archaeology and paleontology.
 - `r pkg("chronosphere")` can download time-stamped versions of various paleontological, paleoenvironmental, and paleoecological [databases](https://chronosphere.info/data/), including BioDeepTime (Smith et al. 2023), Triton (Fenton et al. 2021), the [Paleobiology Database](https://paleobiodb.org/#/), and [Ancient Reef Traits Database](https://art.nat.fau.de/).

 #### Acquiring paleontology-adjacent data